JimvandeVen/functional-programming/README.md

 ## Still to do (If I had more time!!)
 - [ ] Plot my data on a map using leaflet or something similar
-- [ ] Get my tooltip a littlebit better
+- [ ] Get my tooltip a little bit better
 - [ ] Run d3 on a server in my local host